microsoft/Git-Credential-Manager-for-Windows/README.md

 Git can be convinced to "forward" domain credentials by supplying a blank credentials (username and password).
 Since, by default, the GCM doesn't allow for a blank credentials, you will need to configure it to allow for them.
 To do so, update your Git configuration by running `git config --global credential.tfs.fabrikam.com.integrated true`.

-Once the updated, the new configuration tells the GCM to only forward domain credentials.
+Once updated, the new configuration tells the GCM to only forward domain credentials.
 If you set `credential.integrated true`, every domain will be assumed to support domain credentials.
 Most likely, this is **not** what you want.
 Therefore, it strongly suggested that you restrict the configuration setting to the URL of your TFS Git host.

+### Q: Why doesn't SourceTree use the creds in the GCM?

+You need to configure SourceTree to use the version of Git installed for the entire system.
+By default, SourceTree uses a local copy of portable Git.

+To fix this go to Tools -> Options -> Git and click the "Use System Git" button.
+This works in v1.8.3.0 of SourceTree.

 ## Build agents